 There are also text functions and lookup functions for use with spreadsheets and tables.

-Custom functions are simple and accessible in Blockpad - you can create them in a normal formula.
+Custom functions are simple and accessible in Blockpad - you can create them in a normal formula and use them throughout a document.

 To define a function, specify the function name, the function variables, and the calculation.
 Let's look at the sample below.